Few would argue,

 Miami’s most iconic landmark is our school’s ‘Hollywood-style’ sign, the 1979

 brainchild of former principal, William Callinan OAM.

-The vibrant yellow letters are now heritage-listed, considered 'historically significant in demonstrating the important fun and fantasy phase of development on the Gold Coast.'
+The vibrant yellow letters are now heritage-listed, considered 'historically significant in demonstrating the important fun and fantasy phase of development on the Gold Coast'.
+Originally, it

 read 'Hi Miami High' and was designed to cover the scarp face, once the site of